saltedlolly/digibyte-seeder/README.md

 ### Firewall

-Be sure to check that port 53 is open on any external firewalls.
+Be sure to check that port 53 is open on any external firewall.

 If your system firewall is enabled, make sure you have opened port 53:

 $ ```sudo ufw allow 53```

-You can check the staus of your system firewall with:
+You can check the status of your system firewall with:

 $ ```sudo ufw status```